rasmuserik/fmtools/README.md

 Current sprint:
 v0.0.6

-- better data sync to disk
+- progress better data sync to disk
   - √write data structure to disk
   - √GC/remove old nodes from disk
   - √only write changes, fix delta function
   - √escape string written, such that encoding for node references does not collide with disk.
   - √load data structure from disk
-- start saving filled out data into app-db
+- √start saving filled out data into app-db
+- √BUGFIX: text entry - read from db

 ### Changelog
 #### v0.0.5